YmAngie/eloquent-javascript_studies/notes.md

 #### 2. Default argument

-We can set the default value to the argument, which can be omitted by adding it like `argument = value`.
+We can set the default value to the argument, which can be omitted, by adding it like `argument = value`.

 ```javascript